Quadrilateral0/Code-Quiz/README.md

 # Code Quiz
 ## Description
 For this project, I created a quiz application.
-This application demonstrates my skills with javascript.
+This application demonstrates my skills with JavaScript.

 ## Table of Contents
 - [Usage](#usage)